 2AA.
 Prescribed office (section 64B)

-For the purposes of section 64B of the Act, the office of the Pharmaceutical Services, Environmental Health Branch of the department, located at Grace Vaughan House, 227 Stubbs Terrace, Shenton Park, is prescribed as the office of the department at which a copy of every standard referred to in the Act is to be kept and made available to the public for inspection.
+For the purposes of section 64B of the Act, the office of the Pharmaceutical Services Branch of the department, located at 189 Royal Street, East Perth, is prescribed as the office of the department at which a copy of every standard referred to in the Act is to be kept and made available to the public for inspection.

 [Regulation 2AA inserted in Gazette 19 Mar 1996 p.
-1217.]
+1217; amended in Gazette 22 Oct 2010 p.
+5218.]

 2A.
 Exemptions